 BL Fan Commentary: Garnering the most votes, “2gether The Series” is certainly a winner.
 The drama’s success is because of the fresh pairing between main leads Bright Vachirawit (Sarawat) with Win Metawin (Tine).

 Although this show follows the age-old college romance trope, Sarawat’s daring advances and Tine’s confused reactions make for an interesting watch.

 My only issue with this romance is that it seemed to frizzle after they became official.
 Sarawat and Tine seemed more in tune when they were fake dating.
 Their relationship goes through several upheavals before they finally accept their feelings for each other.
 Another intriguing aspect is the unforgettable romance between Man (Mike Chinnarat) and Type (Toptap Jirakit).

 Despite their irreconcilable differences, Man and Type’s relationship was scripted in a much better way than the main lead couple.

 Which Is Your Top Thai BL Drama Series?

 Do you agree with this list of top Thai BL drama series?

 If not, what are your top Thai BL drama series?
 Let us know in the comments below.

 This article is adapted from The BL Express, which aims to provide the latest updates on the BL world.

-Since we are on the topic of gay BL dramas, here is a shoutout to our very own BL production ‘Getaway’.
+Since we are on the topic of gay BL dramas, here is a shoutout to our latest BL (Boys Love) production ‘‘Straight Best Friend’.